motioncrypto/motion-docs/docs/Install_Multiple_Masternodes_on_VPS.md

 Now that everything is installed, go back to your desktop wallet, to the Masternode tab.
 You need to wait for 15 confirmations in order to start the masternode on your VPS

-**NOTE:**
-If the Masternode tab isnâ€™t showing, you need to  click settings, check `Show Masternodes Tab` save, and restart the wallet If your Masternode does not show, restart the wallet We should see each line in the Masternode tab as "MISSING" unless you restarted the wallet.
+If the Masternode tab is not showing, you need to  click settings, check `Show Masternodes Tab` save, and restart the wallet If your Masternode does not show, restart the wallet We should see each line in the Masternode tab as "MISSING" unless you restarted the wallet.
 If you did a restart, you need to wait for it to fully sync.
 Then go to Masternodes Tab and click "Start All"
 Your masternode should be now up and running!
-It should either say "Watchdog Expired" or "Enabled" Watchdog Expired is just a sync error with Sentinel, it is no problem and should correct in a few minutes/hours
+It should either say "Watchdog Expired" or "Enabled" Watchdog Expired is just a sync error with Sentinel, it is no problem and should correct in a few minutes/hours.
+Sometimes you may need to run the "Start Alias" More than once, within the first hour, it is possible that a Masternode may need a new start, the best practice is to leave the wallet open a few hours and return back to check on it.
+If any has the status of "New Start Required" Highlight it by clicking on it, then click "Start Alias" or, Right click and "Start Alias"

 ### Checking Your Masternode
-You can check the masternode status by going to the masternode vps and typing:
+You can check the masternode status by going to the masternode users and typing:

 ```
+su (your usernames)
 motion-cli masternode status
 ```

 If your masternode is running it should print `Masternode successfully started`.
+If it prints `Not Capable Masternode Not in Masternode List` This means you have not started the masternode on the local wallet.
+If it prints `New Start Required` You will need to open wallet, and run "Start Alias"

-You can also check your MN status by local wallet - `tools -> console`, just type:
+You can also check your MN status by local wallet - `tools -> console`, then type:

 `masternode list full XXXXX`